Funan: Apex and decline of Funan

 Funan's dependence on maritime trade is seen as a cause for the beginning of Funan's downfall.
 Their coastal ports allowed trade with foreign regions that funnelled goods to the north and coastal populations.
 However, the shift in maritime trade to Sumatra, the rise in the Srivijaya trade empire, and the taking of trade routes all throughout Southeast Asia by China, leads to economic instability in the south, and forces politics and economy northward.

 Funan was superseded and absorbed in the 6th century by the Khmer polity of the Chenla Kingdom (Zhenla).
 "The king had his capital in the city of T'e-mu.
 Suddenly his city was subjugated by Chenla, and he had to migrate south to the city of Nafuna" (Middle Chinese: *nâ-piiidt-nâ).

+Stephen Murphy and Miriam Stark read the archaeology of the delta as showing continuity rather than a break.
+On their account pre-Angkorian settlement in Cambodia emerged directly out of the polity the Chinese sources call Funan.

+Nicolas Revire reads the same change as a shift in where power sat rather than as a simple conquest.
+The early coastal Funan rulers had legendary links to the Indianised cultures of the Thai-Malay peninsula.
+On his account their power was presumably displaced by inland Khmer rulers from about the middle of the sixth or the early seventh century.
+That is just before, or at the beginning of, the rise of what is called Dvāravatī and Zhenla.
+He also treats as reasonable the older suggestion that Funan was the catalyst for the development of Dvāravatī, since similar artefacts and sculptures occur in both areas.
+The legends of Funan and the Chinese annals support a link between the two areas without demonstrating one.

+The name has also been used as a period label for early sites in central Thailand, and Stephen A. Murphy argues that it should not be.
+Bennet Bronson classified the phase of about 200 to 450 or 500 CE at Chan Sen as Funan-related.
+Pottery of the Vat Komnou style at Angkor Borei, of about 200 BCE to 300 CE, resembles the ware he called Funanese.
+On the comparative material gathered since, Murphy holds that the ceramics of Nakhon Pathom show trade contact only and not the overlordship earlier scholarship assumed, and that the material Bronson and Jean Boisselier called Funanese is closer to Dvaravati material.